 Resource management is for those that plan tasks that change often.
 It's for those that need more than high-level planning.
 It’s for field workers that are constantly on the go and need to know what’s next on the to-do list through a mobile app.

 The features that you are going to need for resource management are Google or Outlook Calendar sync, real-time updates, a multi-user interface (with custom user rights), custom data readiness.

-As you already know, we at Ganttic are big fans for planning resources using different views.
+As you already know, we at Ganttic are big fans of planning resources using different views.
 And all of the resource planning levels can be complemented with some views that make getting a grasp on the data easier.